All Episodes

 Didn't matter that they were wrong or ignorant or didn't understand it.

-Politicians had to get in gear, and that's why populism is a bad thing, because it has no regard for what's actually true about anything.
+And that's why populism is a bad thing because it has no regard for what's actually true about anything.

-People are out there oh hoping, ha, ha, hoping that tension over Iran's nuclear ambition will ease after Mahmood made an unprecedented move to contact Washington.
+Anyway, oil fell over a buck on Monday on hopes that tension, hopes, people are out there hoping that tension over Iran's nuclear ambition will ease after Mahmoud made an unprecedented move to contact Washington.

 Oh, dialogue.

-Liberals love dialogue folks.
+Liberals love dialogue, folks.

-I don't care what's being said, they just love dialogue.
+I don't care what's being said.

-And then here's another AP story.
+And then here is another AP story.

 Iran letter to Bush criticizes U.S. government.